-The Catcher-Processor--Chinook salmon bycatch reduction--Incentive Plan Agreement (CP IPA) is designed to provide the incentives necessary to achieve the goals and objectives of Amendment 91.
+The Catcher-Processor--Chinook and chum salmon bycatch reduction--Incentive Plan Agreement (CP IPA) is designed to provide the incentives necessary to achieve the goals and objectives of Amendment 91 and 110.
 The plan builds on experience gained in the development and refinement of time-and-area-based, rolling hot-spot avoidance programs.
-The plan creates incentives to avoid salmon bycatch by restricting the pollock fishing opportunities of vessels with poor Chinook bycatch performance while allowing vessels with good performance increased access to the fishing grounds.
+The plan creates incentives to avoid salmon bycatch by restricting the pollock fishing opportunities of vessels with poor Chinook and/or chum bycatch performance while allowing vessels with good performance increased access to the fishing grounds.
 Losing access to good pollock fishing raises vessel operating costs and reduces product values.
 Avoiding grounds restrictions reduces operating costs and allows for the production of higher-valued products (especially during the A-season), thus increasing profits.

 The Chinook bycatch limits depend on whether the fishery participants develop IPAs.
-If IPAs are developed, then the annual PSC limit is 60,000 Chinook during any two-out-of-seven years, and 47,591 Chinook in other years.
-During 2016 all pollock vessels participated in an IPA and the catcher-processor (CP) sector IPA participants included vessels harvesting the American Fisheries Act (AFA) CP Sector and Community Development Quota (CDQ) pollock allocations.
-For the CP sector, the Chinook PSC limit is 17,040 fish (under the 60,000 fish annual limit) and the pollock quota is 36 percent of the non-CDQ directed fishing allocation.
-For the CDQ sector, the Chinook PSC limit is 4,896 fish (under the 60,000 fish annual limit) and the pollock quota is 10 percent of the annual directed fishing allocation.

-Each year the CP IPA participants manage Chinook bycatch using the lower 47,591 fishery "performance standard" limit.
+If IPAs are developed and the 3-river (Yukon, Kuskokwim, and Unalakleet) combined run reconstruction total (3river index) is determined to be above 250,000 Chinook, then the annual PSC limit in the subsequent year is 60,000 Chinook during any two-out-of-seven years, and 47,591 Chinook in other years.
+If IPAs are developed and the 3-river index is below 250,000 Chinook, then the subsequent years' annual PSC limit is 45,000 Chinook during any two-out-of-seven years, and 33,318 Chinook in other years.
+During 2017 the 3-river index was determined not to be in low abundance and all pollock vessels participated in an IPA.
+The catcher-processor (CP) sector IPA participants included vessels harvesting the American Fisheries Act (AFA) CP Sector and Community Development Quota (CDQ) pollock allocations.
+For the CP sector, the Chinook PSC limit is 17,040 fish (under the 60,000 fish annual limit) and the pollock quota is 36 percent of the non-CDO directed fishing allocation.
+For the CDO sector, the Chinook PSC limit is 4,896 fish (under the 60,000 fish annual limit) and the pollock quota is 10 percent of the annual directed fishing allocation.
+Each year the CP IPA participants manage Chinook bycatch using the lower 47,591 fishery (33,318 in low abundance years) "performance standard" limit.
 Under the performance standard, the CP sector Chinook quota is 13,516 fish and the CDQ sector Chinook quota is 3,883 fish.
 These pollock and Chinook quotas are further allocated among the seasons and the participating vessels.
-Table 1 shows the CP IPA "day-one" allocations of pollock and Chinook salmon PSC quota for 2016.
+Table 1 shows the CP IPA "day-one" allocations of pollock and Chinook salmon PSC quota for 2017.

-The IPA is designed to provide an incentive for good vessel Chinook bycatch performance under any condition of pollock and Chinook salmon abundance.
+The IPA is designed to provide an incentive for good vessel Chinook and chum bycatch performance under any condition of pollock and Chinook salmon abundance.
 Primary IPA components include: (1) data gathering, monitoring, reporting, and information sharing; (2) identification of bycatch avoidance areas (BAA); and (3) fishing-area prohibitions for vessels with poor bycatch performance.
 Additional components include: (4) an A-season closed area of approximately 755 square nautical miles on the northern flank of the Bering Canyon; and (5) a set of conditional, B-season closed areas of approximately 1,295 square miles along the outermost EBS shelf.
 Vessels are prohibited from fishing in the B-season areas beginning on October 15th and continuing through the end of the season during years when the aggregate bycatch of all plan vessels during the month of September exceeds a preset threshold.